alexm3133/codeshade/README.md

 Install CodeShade using your preferred Neovim package manager.
 For vim-plug, add the following line to your init.vim:

       Plug 'alexm3133/codeshade'

+Then run:

-Then run :PlugInstall in Neovim.
+     :PlugInstall in Neovim.

 Usage:

-    * Highlighting Sections: In visual mode, select lines and execute :ToggleHighlight or use the designated keybinding to highlight.
+     Highlighting Sections: In visual mode, select lines and execute :ToggleHighlight or use the designated keybinding to highlight.
-    * Loading Highlights: Automatically done on file open.
+     Loading Highlights: Automatically done on file open.
 Manually invoke with :LoadHighlight.
-    * Removing Highlights: Reselect highlighted sections and execute :ToggleHighlight again to remove.
+     Removing Highlights: Reselect highlighted sections and execute :ToggleHighlight again to remove.

 After you should add to your init.vim or init.lua